Yellow-bellied sea snake: Distribution and habitat

 The yellow-bellied sea snake is one of the most widely distributed snakes in the world.
 It is completely pelagic and is often observed on oceanic drift lines, using surface currents and storms to move around the ocean.
 Their distribution appears to be largely determined by favourable water temperatures, oceanic currents and recent formation of land bridges that have blocked farther dispersal.

 The yellow-bellied sea snake has an extensive distribution covering the entire tropical Indo-Pacific, as well as extending to Costa Rica, southern California, and northern Peru.
 It is the only sea snake to have reached the Hawaiian Islands.
 The favoured habitat for hunting and reproduction includes free floating mats of sea kelp occurring in the Indian Ocean.
 The species is the most commonly beached sea snake on the coast of Southwest Australia, including records at beaches near metropolitan areas.
 It is also reported from Christmas Island and Cocos (Keeling) Islands (Australia).

-The sea snake has also been reported in colder waters such as the coasts of southern California, Tasmania, and New Zealand, a country that would otherwise be free of snakes were it not for the infrequent visits of yellow-bellied sea snake and banded sea kraits.
-Though rare, the yellow-bellied sea snake is the most commonly seen sea snake in New Zealand waters, to the degree that the species can be considered indigenous to New Zealand and protected under the Wildlife Act 1953.
-These cold water occurrences are believed to be linked with el Niño events or severe storms.
-They require a minimum of 16–18 °C (60.8 to 64.4 °F) to survive long term.
-In October 2015, they were reported and photographed on beaches in Ventura County, California, well outside their normal range, for the first time in 30 years.
+The yellow-bellied sea snake requires a minimum of 16–18 C to survive, long-term.
+However, the species has been reported in colder waters of the Pacific, such as the coasts of southern California, Mexico, Tasmania, and New Zealand, the latter being a country that would otherwise be free of snakes were it not for the infrequent strandings of yellow-bellied sea snakes and banded sea kraits.
+Nonetheless, these wayward individuals make the yellow-bellied sea snake the most commonly-seen snake (and sea snake) in New Zealand, to the degree that the species is considered native (indigenous) to New Zealand and worthy of protection under the Wildlife Act 1953.
+These colder water occurrences are believed to be linked to El Niño, among other severe weather events, possibly creating unusually strong, new ocean currents that transport the snakes far off-course.
+In October 2015, a beached yellow-bellied sea snake was reported and photographed in Ventura County, California, well outside its normal range, for the first time in 30 years.
+A few months later, in January 2016, a stranded individual was found in Coronado, California, washed-up on Coronado Beach's north end (better known as Dog Beach), just south of Naval Air Station North Island (NASNI).
+The specimen was subsequently transported to and examined at the Scripps Institute of Oceanography, La Jolla.